nimanasiri/CPEN-442-Assignment1/README.md

 'U': 'D', 'V': 'N', 'W': 'Z', 'X': 'K', 'Y': 'V', 'Z': 'P'}

 ### d)
 In q1.py I implemented the hillclimbing algorithm from [here](http://practicalcryptography.com/cryptanalysis/stochastic-searching/cryptanalysis-simple-substitution-cipher/).
 In my implementation I use the algorithm and data (english_quadgram.txt) taken from [here](http://practicalcryptography.com/cryptanalysis/text-characterisation/quadgrams/#a-python-implementation) to find the 'fitness' of english text (found in fitness.py).
 I also spoke with Ningfeng Yang about my algorithm, and had him take a look at my code to check my implementation.
-Code is contained in q1.py and should less than a minute to complete (occasionally might have to be re-run).
+Code is contained in q1.py and should take <5 minutes to complete (occasionally might have to be re-run).

 ## Q2

-Can just run Q2 by simply executing *python q2.py*
+Can just run Q2 by simply executing *python q2.py*.
+In order to run multiple instances without overlapping logs, we need to pass in a file name (ex. log1.txt) for the program to log to (ex. *python q2.py logfile2.txt*).

 ### a) Plaintext
 OHCOMMAHEWILLSEEYOUCOMMASAIDTHESOLDIERWHOHADTAKENHERMESSAGETOTHEWIZARDCOMMAALTHOUGHHEDOESNOTLIKETOHAVEPEOPLEASKTOSEEHIMDOTINDEEDCOMMAATFIRSTHEWASANGRYANDSAIDISHOULDSENDYOUBACKWHEREYOUCAMEFROMDOTTHENHEASKEDMEWHATYOULOOKEDLIKECOMMAANDWHENIMENTIONEDYOURSILVERSHOESHEWASVERYMUCHINTERESTEDDOTATLASTITOLDHIMABOUTTHEMARKUPONYOURFOREHEADCOMMAANDHEDECIDEDHEWOULDADMITYOUTOHISPRESENCEDOTIUSTTHENABELLRANGCOMMAANDTHEGREENGIRLSAIDTODOROTHYCOMMATHATISTHESIGNALDOTYOUMUSTGOINTOTHETHRONEROOMALONEDOTSHEOPENEDALITTLEDOORANDDOROTHYWALKEDBOLDLYTHROUGHANDFOUNDHERSELFINAWONDERFULPLACEDOTITWASABIGCOMMAROUNDROOMWITHAHIGHARCHEDROOFCOMMAANDTHEWALLSANDCEILINGANDFLOORWERECOVEREDWITHLARGEEMERALDSSETCLOSELYTOGETHERDOTINTHECENTEROFTHEROOFWASAGREATLIGHTCOMMAASBRIGHTASTHESUNCOMMAWHICHMADETHEEMERALDSSPARKLEINAWONDERFULMANNERDOTBUTWHATINTERESTEDDOROTHYMOSTWASTHEBIGTHRONEOFGREENMARBLETHATSTOODINTHEMIDDLEOFTHEROOMDOTITWASSHAPEDLIKEACHAIRANDSPARKLEDWITHGEMSCOMMAASDIDEVERYTHINGELSEDOTINTHECENTEROFTHECHAIRWASANENORMOUSHEADCOMMAWITHOUTABODYTOSUPPORTITORANYARMSORLEGSWHATEVERDOTTHEREWASNOHAIRUPONTHISHEADCOMMABUTITHADEYESANDANOSEANDMOUTHCOMMAANDWASMUCHBIGGERTHANTHEHEADOFTHEBIGGESTGIANTDOTASDOROTHYGAZEDUPONTHISINWONDERANDFEARCOMMATHEEYESTURNEDSLOWLYANDLOOKEDATHERSHARPLYANDSTEADILYDOTTHENTHEMOUTHMOVEDCOMMAANDDOROTHYHEARDAVOICESAYIAMOZCOMMATHEGREATANDTERRIBLEDOTWHOAREYOUCOMMAANDWHYDOYOUSEEKMEITWASNOTSUCHANAWFULVOICEASSHEHADEXPECTEDTOCOMEFROMTHEBIGHEADSOSHETOOKCOURAGEANDANSWEREDIAMDOROTHYCOMMATHESMALLANDMEEKDOTIHAVECOMETOYOUFORHELPDOTTHEEYESLOOKEDATHERTHOUGHTFULLYFORAFULLMINUTEDOTTHENSAIDTHEVOICEWHEREDIDYOUGETTHESILVERSHOESIGOTTHEMFROMTHEWICKEDWITCHOFTHEEASTCOMMAWHENMYHOUSEFELLONHERANDKILLEDHERCOMMASHEREPLIEDDOTWHEREDIDYOUGETTHEMARKUPONYOURFOREHEADCONTINUEDTHEVOICEDOTTHATISWHERETHEGOODWITCHOFTHENORTHKISSEDMEWHENSHEBADEMEGOODBYEANDSENTMETOYOUCOMMASAIDTHEGIRLDOTAGAINTHEEYESLOOKEDATHERSHARPLYCOMMAANDTHEYSAWSHEWASTELLINGTHETRUTHDOTTHENOZASKEDCOMMAWHATDOYOUWISHMETODOSENDMEBACKTOKANSASCOMMAWHEREMYAUNTEMANDUNCLEHENRYARECOMMASHEANSWEREDEARNESTLYDOTIDONTLIKEYOURCOUNTRYCOMMAALTHOUGHITISSOBEAUTIFULDOTANDIAMSUREAUNTEMWILLBEDREADFULLYWORRIEDOVERMYBEINGAWAYSOLONGDOTTHEEYESWINKEDTHREETIMESCOMMAANDTHENTHEYTURNEDUPTOTHECEILINGANDDOWNTOTHEFLOORANDROLLEDAROUNDSOQUEERLYTHATTHEYSEEMEDTOSEEEVERYPARTOFTHEROOMDOTANDATLASTTHEYLOOKEDATDOROTHYAGAINDOTWHYSHOULDIDOTHISFORYOUASKEDOZDOTBECAUSEYOUARESTRONGANDIAMWEAKBECAUSEYOUAREAGREATWIZARDANDIAMONLYALITTLEGIRLDOTBUTYOUWERESTRONGENOUGHTOKILLTHEWICKEDWITCHOFTHEEASTCOMMASAIDOZ